34 Best Beach Destinations in Italy To Visit in 2023 According to Italians

 As locals passionate about our country, we have handpicked the best beach destinations in Italy to share with you.
 Our list includes hidden gems and well-known favorites, ensuring that you’ll have an unforgettable experience no matter where you go.
 We’ve also included insider tips on what to eat and where to stay so you can make the most of your time in Italy.
 So whether you’re a first-time visitor or a seasoned traveler, trust us to guide you to the best beache destinations Italy offers.

 Plan Your Best Italian Vacation With These Resources

-- Use GetYourGuide to purchase tickets in advance and skip the queues, or plan extraordinary experiences during your holiday.
+Check Viator to purchase tickets .
+Skip queues, or plan unique experiences during your holiday in Italy.

 10 Top-Rated Beach Destinations in Italy

 We have put together a list of destinations that are worth visiting, both well-known and off the beaten path.
 As locals passionate about our country, we can personally vouch for each location and guarantee they are all worthy of your time.